Project Update - May 2019

 Work continues on the west side demolition.
 Work has commenced on the Emily Murphy Park Road over Groat Road bridge and will continue throughout 2019.
 Road work has also continued on Groat Road from 87 Avenue to the North Saskatchewan River.
 Boaters, please obey all signs and buoy markers in the water.

-Various nighttime closures (8pm-6am) of Groat Road Bridge to motorists are scheduled through the month of February 2019.
-Adhere to signage in the area.
+Various nighttime closures (8pm-6am) of Groat Road Bridge and River Valley Road are expected at intermittent times through this phase.
+Obey signage in the area.
 Updates will be posted on social media and with 311.

 Future closures are expected through the duration of the project and are expected to proceed as follows: